Rhythm Training — Hard

 How to Practice

-- 1Mute a string and execute precise subdivisions at speed.
+- 1Mute a single string and execute precise rapid subdivisions using strict alternate picking.

 Tips & Techniques